UoM-RoboSoc/UoM-RoboSoc.github.io/docs/tasks/Task 2.md

 # Mona Delivery Bot

+Need help with programming the mona?
+Look in the github repository link in the top right there should be more up to date information.

 Welcome to the Mona Delivery Bot challenge!
 In this task, your objective is to program your provided Mona Bot to navigate a single-line maze and perform simulated payload pickups and dropoffs at designated points.
 Using a live video feed and computer vision, you must ensure that your bot stays on track and pauses at each checkpoint for the required duration.
 Read on for detailed information on maze and marker specifications, camera setup, communication protocols, scoring breakdown, testing guidelines, and more to help you succeed in this challenge.

 ![Maze]({{ '/assets/images/mona/maze.png' | relative_url }})